kubeflow/website/content/en/docs/started/introduction.md

 ## Getting started with Kubeflow

-The following diagram shows the main Kubeflow components to cover each step of ML lifecycle on top of Kubernetes.
+The following diagram shows the main Kubeflow components to cover each stage of ML lifecycle on top of Kubernetes.

 <img src="/docs/started/images/kubeflow-intro-diagram.drawio.svg"